 - 1. The International Coffee Organization is committed to keeping Members informed about food safety issues, particularly regarding the Maximum Residue Limits (MRLs) of pesticides applicable to coffee.
-Members were, therefore, requested to update details of MRLs for pesticides used in the coffee production process (see document ED 2267/18). - 2.
-Up to 25 July 2018, the ICO received replies from Angola, Cameroon, Costa Rica, Côte d'Ivoire, the Democratic Republic of the Congo, the European Union, Gabon, Ghana, Guatemala, Honduras, Japan, Nicaragua, Rwanda, Sierra Leone, Togo and Uganda.
+Members were, therefore, requested in July 2022 to update details of MRLs for pesticides used in the coffee production process (see document ED 2411/22). - 2.
+Up to 8 September 2022, the ICO received replies from Brazil, Colombia, India, Indonesia, Japan, Mexico, Norway, Peru, Philippines and Switzerland.
 In addition, information has been made available for one non-member country, China.
-This report consolidates the information to provide a database of the 32 chemicals applicable to coffee, showing the MRLs in each country for which information is available.
+This report consolidates the information to provide a database of the 43 chemicals applicable to coffee, showing the MRLs in each country for which information is available. - 3.
+Changes from the previous report published in 2018 are highlighted and reported in red.